DavidJCobb/gcc-plugin-bitpack/README.md

 * Export an XML file describing the resulting bitpacked format.
   * This is meant to aid with structs that may change, by facilitating the development of external tools that (guided by the XML) can read data in an older format and convert it to a newer one.
   * This can also offer statistics useful for retrofitting this bitpacking scheme into older programs: the report can contain statistics that can help you measure which pieces of data are more "expensive" or appear more frequently.
 This can help you reason about how much space you have to work with and how much space certain changes may consume.
+* Supported versions
+  * I aim to support the lowest and highest minor version for every major version after GCC 11.4.0.
+    * This includes 11.5.0, the highest minor version for GCC 11.
+    * As of this writing, I've run basic builds and tests up to GCC 14.2.0.
+  * The plug-in has been most extensively tested with GCC 11.4.0, since that's just what I ended up with when I started using WSL.

 ## Distant goals